-- While your computer is connected to an access point, data transfer interruptions may occur if a large file is exchanged or the computer is placed in close proximity to microwaves and cordless telephones. - □ Move your computer closer to the access point. - □ Make sure the access point connection is intact. - □ Change the access point channel.
-See the manual that came with your access point for more information. - Make sure Maximum Performance is selected for Wireless Adapter Settings in the Power Options window.
+While your computer is connected to an access point, data transfer interruptions may occur if a large file is exchanged or the computer is placed in close proximity to microwaves and cordless telephones. the computer is placed in close proximity to microwaves and cordiess telephones.
+Move your computer closer to the access point.
+Make sure the access point connection is intact.
+Change the access point channel.
+See the manual that came with your access point for more information.
+Make sure Maximum Performance is selected for Wireless Adapter Settings in the Power Options window.
 Selecting any other option may result in a communication failure.
-Follow the steps in What should I do if my computer cannot connect to a wireless LAN access point? (page 131) to change the settings.
+Follow the steps in What should I do if my computer cannot